-As the City is finalizing its 90-day compliance review of our Vallco Town Center SB 35 application, we wanted to provide some supplemental information for your consideration.
-This is not new information and does not change the development submittal, but rather is provided to clarify and supplement the application materials.
+In advance of the City's 90-day compliance determination of our Vallco Town Center SB 35 application, we wanted to restate and update our June 1, 2018 letter which provided the City with further explanatory and supplemental information.
+This letter does not change the March 27, 2018 development submittal, but rather is submitted to provide greater clarifications, explanations, and supplemental application materials.
+This updated letter supersedes our June 1, 2018 letter.
 We hope you find it helpful.